Oldschool-Computers-KiCad-repository/z80-kicad-library/README.md

 ![Downloads](https://img.shields.io/github/downloads/Oldschool-Computers-KiCad-repository/z80-kicad-library/total)

 This is a libray for KiCad 7.0 and higher.
-It contains symbols of components from Zilog.
+It contains symbols of components from Zilog and other companies.
 This repository is not endorsed by any company and has no connection with any company.

 This library follows the [KiCad Library Convention](https://klc.kicad.org/).